RyanFleck/Manuals/content/tools/azure.md

 **Sovereign Regions** are unavailable to most Azure subscribers, like _China_ or _Azure Government (US)_.

 ### Availability Zones

+**Availability Zones** futher subdivide _Regions_.
+They are separate datacenter buildings within a _Region_.
+They enable another layer of failover if one datacenter in a region fails and your application is running on multiple _AZs_.

 ### Azure Datacenters
 ### Azure Resources and Resource Groups
 ### Subscriptions